HMarchiori/spring-bootcamp/readme.md

 | 28 | Dockerized App            | ❌ Incomplete |
 | 29 | AWS Deployment            | ❌ Incomplete |
 | 30 | GitHub Actions            | ❌ Incomplete |

+Could not create an account for Jasper, waiting for admin response.

 ---